FREQUENTLY ASKED QUESTIONS

 “Whoever welcomes this little child in my name welcomes me

 Are low-cost private schools educating the poor sustainable?

 Low-cost private schools for poor children are indeed sustainable.
-Hundred of thousands of these low-cost schools in Africa, Asia and Latin America are already up and running and are managed by entrepreneurs, typically teachers, who have bootstrapped their way to four or six classrooms.
-Many of these are followers of Jesus, and Edify exists to see far more sustainable Christ-centered schools serving the poor.
+Hundreds of thousands of these low-cost schools in Africa, Asia, and Latin America are already up and running.
+They are managed by entrepreneurs, typically teachers, who have bootstrapped their way to four or six classrooms.
+Many of these are followers of Jesus and Edify exists to see far more sustainable Christ-centered schools serving the poor.

 Although it is hard to imagine that schools charging $5-$15 per month can cover all costs and provide a livelihood to the proprietor, they do.
 For example, take a classroom with 35 students each paying $7.50 per month.
 The revenue from each classroom is $262.
 Given that a teacher is often paid about $80 per month, the remaining $182 represents funds available for the bookkeeper, the janitor, the proprietor and making payments on a loan.
 Edify typically funds schools which already have 4 to 6 classrooms that are owned free and clear.
 The proprietor has more than sufficient cash flow to service a loan that will build several more classrooms (the typical cost of a classroom in Africa is $2,500-$5,000), build a computer lab, or buy a used bus to transport more children to the school.

 Can you create a sustainable school in a poor area?